oakes/play-clj/TUTORIAL.md

     lein new play-clj hello-world

-Either way, you'll get three separate projects for desktop, Android, and iOS, all pointing to the same directories for source code and resources.
+Either way, you'll get separate projects for desktop and Android, both pointing to the same directories for source code and resources.
 You can build the projects using Nightcode or Leiningen.

 ## Project Structure

-After making a game called _hello-world_, you'll see three sub-folders: `android`, `desktop`, and `ios`.
+After making a game called _hello-world_, you'll see two sub-folders: `android` and `desktop`.
 You'll be spending most of your time in the `desktop` folder, because it's easier to develop your game on your computer and build it for mobile devices later.

 Your actual game code will be in the `desktop/src-common` folder, and all the images and sound files will be in the `desktop/resources` folder.
-When you're ready to build an Android and iOS version, they will read from both of these folders, so you don't have to duplicate any files.
+When you're ready to build an Android version, it will read from both of these folders, so you don't have to duplicate any files.

 ## Your First Run